UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 ## Implementation

 Our model is built using the [pysb](https://pysb.org) python package for systems biology. pysb provides a number of solvers for the system that can be swapped out.
-We chose to compare both deterministic and stochastic solvers. {{ zotero_key | cite }}
+We chose to compare both deterministic and stochastic solvers.

-## Assumption of the model
+### Assumption of the model
 Blah blah

 ![Figure 1)[Flow chart]